opnfv/vswitchperf/docs/testing/user/configguide/installation.rst

 Script **build_base_machine.sh** will install all the vsperf dependencies in terms of system packages, Python 3.x and required Python modules.
 In case of CentOS 7 or RHEL it will install Python 3.3 from an additional repository provided by Software Collections (`a link`_).
-Installation script will also use `virtualenv`_ to create a vsperf virtual environment, which is isolated from the default Python environment.
+The installation script will also use `virtualenv`_ to create a vsperf virtual environment, which is isolated from the default Python environment, using the Python3 package located in **/usr/bin/python3**.
 This environment will reside in a directory called **vsperfenv** in $HOME.
 It will ensure, that system wide Python installation is not modified or broken by VSPERF installation.
-The complete list of Python packages installed inside virtualenv can be found at file ``requirements.txt``, which is located at vswitchperf repository.
+The complete list of Python packages installed inside virtualenv can be found in the file ``requirements.txt``, which is located at the vswitchperf repository.

 **NOTE:** For RHEL 7.3 Enterprise and CentOS 7.3 OVS Vanilla is not built from upstream source due to kernel incompatibilities.
 Please see the